DSCmatter/TF-IDF-Document_Scorer/README.md

  The TF-IDF scores are calculated based on the filtered document.
  The top words and their TF-IDF scores are printed as before.

+You may have to enter the document file location
+- for example: E:\something\something.txt
+- Two example text files have been given

  For further reading
  visit: https://stevenloria.com/tf-idf/